 The project was launched on September 9th, 2015 and has since become the most funded photobook campaign in crowdfunding history, a title it still holds to this day.
 It closed at almost 500% funded – a total of £334k, with backers from all over the world supporting the book.
 The success of the campaign enabled Kirsty to create the book she had always dreamt of for her mother, made from the highest quality materials, printed in Italy at one of the most best book factories in the world.

 The success of the campaign enabled Kirsty to create the book she had always dreamt of for her mother, made from the highest quality materials, printed in Italy at one of the most best book factories in the world.
-The resulting huge volume contained over 640 photographs, featuring all 74 pieces in the Wonderland collection, as well as extensive behind the scenes imagery from the shoots and costume galleries of the pieces made by Kirsty.
+The resulting huge volume contained over 640 photographs, featuring all 74 pieces in the Wonderland collection, as well as extensive behind the scenes imagery and costume galleries of the pieces made by Kirsty.
 Most importantly for her, alongside the photographs, the book contained the deeply personal journal written by Kirsty throughout the duration of Wonderland, which documents the creation and meaning of the works, as well as her emotional journey through grief.

 The resulting huge volume contained over 640 photographs, featuring all 74 pieces in the Wonderland collection, as well as extensive behind the scenes imagery from the shoots and costume galleries of the pieces made by Kirsty.
 Most importantly for her, alongside the photographs, the book contained the deeply personal journal written by Kirsty throughout the duration of Wonderland, which documents the creation and meaning of the works, as well as her emotional journey through grief.

-The First Edition sold out almost immediately and so, due to overwhelming public demand a Second Edition of the Wonderland book was published in December 2016, with a new elaborate cover designed by Kirsty.
+The First Edition sold out almost immediately and so, due to overwhelming public demand a Second Edition of the Wonderland book was published in December 2016.
 In the same year the Limited Edition box set of the First Edition was also awarded an honourable mention in the Professional Fine Art Book category at the 2016 annual International Photography Awards.
 The competition is judged by some of the most important gallerists and art critics in contemporary photography today.
+The book has since continued its extraordinary success with the Third Edition released in December 2021.
+This edition has most recently won Silver for the ‘Fine Art Book – Professional category’ at Budapest International Foto Awards 2022.

-The First Edition sold out almost immediately and so, due to overwhelming public demand a Second Edition of the Wonderland book was published in December 2016 with a new elaborate cover designed by Kirsty.
+The First Edition sold out almost immediately and so, due to overwhelming public demand a Second Edition of the Wonderland book was published in December 2016 .
 In the same year the Limited Edition box set of the First Edition was also awarded an honourable mention in the Professional Fine Art Book category at the 2016 annual International Photography Awards.
 The competition is judged by some of the most important gallerists and art critics in contemporary photography today.
+The book has since continued its extraordinary success with the Third Edition released in December 2021.
+This edition has most recently won Silver for the ‘Fine Art Book – Professional category’ at Budapest International Foto Awards 2022.

-Kirsty is now thankfully 7 years clear of her breast cancer and after 5 years struggling with her hormone therapy, she is at last off all treatment.
-She lives and works in the Surrey countryside with her husband Matthew and their young son Finch.
-In recent years Matthew’s role has evolved greatly into becoming the producer of ‘Quiescence’ with Kirsty as its director.
-Together they now work as a husband and wife team, building the sets together and work tightly in unison to capture the images on location.
+Kirsty is now 7 years clear of her cancer and is at last off all treatment.
+She lives and works alongside her husband Matthew who’s role has evolved greatly into becoming the producer of ‘Quiescence’ with Kirsty as its director.
+Together they live in the English countryside with their young son Finch.

-Kirsty is now thankfully 7 years clear of her breast cancer and after 5 years struggling with her hormone therapy, she is at last off all treatment.
-She lives and works in the Surrey countryside with her husband Matthew and their young son Finch.
-In recent years Matthew’s role has evolved greatly into becoming the producer of ‘Quiescence’ with Kirsty as its director.
-Together they now work as a husband and wife team, building the sets together and work tightly in unison to capture the images on location.
+Kirsty is now 7 years clear of her cancer and is at last off all treatment.
+She lives and works alongside her husband Matthew who’s role has evolved greatly into becoming the producer of ‘Quiescence’ with Kirsty as its director.
+Together they live in the English countryside with their young son Finch.

 Artist Interviews